What is a SCOBY?

 Can Kombucha Grow Mold?

-To quality control check the fermentation process, you can test the pH of your primary kombucha fermentation using pH strips.
-The pH should be between 2.7 – 3.7.
-The fermented tea should also smell lightly sweet and pleasantly sour.
+To ensure a safe fermentation, you can test the pH of your kombucha during primary fermentation using pH strips.
+A properly fermented batch should have a pH between 2.7 and 3.7 after about 7 days of fermentation.
+It should also smell lightly sweet and pleasantly sour, never musty or rotten.

 Kombucha Second Fermentation, Flavoring, and Bottling Recipes